martinezq/cpq-model-import-xls/README.md

 ## Supported features

 - Save all CPQ modules and variants to XLS file
-- Update all CPQ modules and variants from XLS file
+- Replace all CPQ modules and variants from XLS file (identified by name)
 - Only global features supported

 ## Commands